-Pretraining has been shown to scale well with compute, data size and data diversity.
-Combining all, multitask mixture of supervised datasets produces improved performance compared to self-supervised pretraining.
-Until now, massively multitask learning required simultaneous access to all datasets in the mixture and heavy compute resources that are only available to well-resourced teams.
-In this paper, we propose ColD Fusion, a method that provides the benefits of multitask learning but leverages distributed computation and requires limited communication and no sharing of data.
-Consequentially, ColD Fusion can create a synergistic loop, where finetuned models and pretrained models keep improving each other.
-We show that ColD Fusion yields comparable benefits to multitask pretraining by producing a model that (a) attains strong performance on all of the datasets it was multitask trained on and (b) is a better starting point for finetuning on unseen datasets.
-We find ColD Fusion outperforms RoBERTa and even previous multitask models.
-Specifically, training and testing on 35 datasets the ColD Fusion outperforms RoBERTa by $2.45$ points in average without any changes to the architecture.
+We propose a new paradigm to continually evolve pretrained models, denoted ColD Fusion.
+It provides the benefits of multitask learning but leverages distributed computation with limited communication and eliminates the need for shared data.
+Consequentially, ColD Fusion can give rise to a synergistic loop, where finetuned models can be recycled to continually improve the pretrained model they are based upon.
+We show that ColD Fusion yields comparable benefits to multitask training by producing a model that (a) attains strong performance on all of the datasets it was trained on; and (b) is a better starting point for finetuning on unseen datasets.
+We show that ColD Fusion outperforms RoBERTa and even previous multitask models.
+Specifically, when training and testing on 35 diverse datasets, ColD Fusion-based model outperforms RoBERTa by 2.33 points on average without any changes to the architecture.